teohyikhaw/coursera-test/README.md

 # coursera-test
 Coursera Test

-Taking an online HTML, CSS and Javascript course.
-Coursework is saved in this location
+Personal website coded with HTML, CSS and Javascript.
+In progress...